kelly-sato/kelly-sato.github.io/essays/interests.md

 ## I was an ME major... for a semester

 When I entered middle school, I knew what I wanted to do with my life: I was going to be an engineer.
 I loved watching fabrication videos, learning about how things were made and how things worked...
 I still do!
+I even joined the Rocketry club in high school and served as President for two years, dreaming of one day becoming the next Homer Hickam and working for NASA.
 However, when I entered university for Mechanical Engineering---something I had waited my whole life to do---I knew it wasn't for me.

 Over the previous summer, I took Mark Rober's online class on the engineering design process.
 We were tasked to build one mechanical project, one electrical project, and one that combined the two.
 I really only enjoyed coding the Arduino for the electrical project.
-It was a bit of a rude awakening to the fact that if I became an engineer, _no_, I wouldn't be spending my time designing passion projects.
+Additionally, after some personal events, I decided that I no longer wanted to move to the mainland, even to pursue a lifelong dream.
+It was a bit of a rude awakening to the fact that if I became an engineer, _no_, I wouldn't be working on something I'm passionate about.
 After one semester, I switched my major to Computer Science with almost no other coding experience than some basic C++ on that Arduino project.

 ## What I find interesting about Computer Science